gtdoctor/PCA_Matching/README.md

-# PCA Ancestry matching algorithm
+# PCA Genomic Similarity Matching

 GOAL: to find up to "nc" unique controls within a certain "threshold" "distance" of each case, based on principal components of a standardised genotype matrix.